The 7 Rewrites

 Narratives are not slogans or messaging.
 They are the shared stories that quietly set the rules for what is normal, credible, and worth rewarding at work.
 Over time, they harden into expectations, incentives, and systems.

-A narrative intervention works by interrupting those inherited frames and surfacing new patterns giving them language, and making them harder to dismiss as exceptions or anomalies.
+A narrative intervention works by interrupting inherited frames, surfacing new patterns, giving them shared language, and making them harder to dismiss as isolated exceptions.

 When stories shift, systems follow.
 What once felt risky becomes defensible.
 What was invisible becomes discussable.
 What was isolated becomes possible to repeat.